Damon Albarn: Rocket Juice and the Moon

 Rocket Juice & the Moon is the title of Albarn's side-project featuring Red Hot Chili Peppers bassist Flea and afrobeat legend Tony Allen.
 Albarn has stated that he is not responsible for the name; someone in Lagos did the sleeve design and that was the name it was given.
 Albarn has claimed that he is content with the outcome, as trying to come up with band names is difficult for him.
 The band performed together for the first time on 28 October 2011 in Cork, Ireland, as part of the annual Cork Jazz Festival.
 They performed under the moniker Another Honest Jon's Chop Up!.
 Their debut album was released on 26 March 2012.

+Studio 13

+Albarn, along with Tom Girling and Jason Cox, established Studio 13, a recording studio for their own use, with the first projects at 13 being pre-production work for Blur's similarly-named album, as well as Albarn's contributions to the Ravenous soundtrack.
+Since then, Studio 13 has been used not only for Albarn's projects, but also by other notable artists, including Paul Simonon, Jorja Smith, and others.